aeisenberg/auroral/readme.rst

 2D reinforcement learning environments to test machine learning models.
 You can use the environment to train agents or just play the games ``:)``.

+This `video <https://www.youtube.com/watch?v=rxLh-qdvbDs>`_ presents the project and explains all the steps required for training.

 Installation
 ````````````